MorganLG/morganlg.github.io/_posts/2023-07-19-Cyberdefenders-Redline.md

 8920    3580    FTK Imager.exe  0xad818ef81080  20      -       1       False   2023-05-21 23:02:28.000000      N/A     Disabled
 5480    448     oneetx.exe      0xad818d3d6080  6       -       1       True    2023-05-21 23:03:00.000000      N/A     Disabled
 ```
 Most of the processes are native Windows programs that don't seem suspicious.
-The last one (*oneetx.exe*)catches our attention.
+The last one (*oneetx.exe*) catches our attention.
 With a quick Google Search, it turns out that it is indeed malicious.

-Answer -> __oneetx.exe__
+Answer > __oneetx.exe__

 # Q2 : What is the child process name of the suspicious process?